Types of Funding

 Parental financial data is required for all students requesting institutional aid.* Students are considered financially dependent upon both biological parents, even if they no longer claim you as a dependent.
 Your marital status, and/or the fact that you may have been self-supporting for a number of years, is irrelevant.

-* Students age 30 by the start of the academic year are considered independent and parental information is waived.
+* Students age 30 by 12/31 of the academic year are considered independent for that year and parental information is waived.

-The Need Access Application and your parents’ federal income tax returns are used to determine the parental contribution.
+The CSS Profile application and your parents’ federal income tax returns are used to determine the parental contribution.
 The formula takes into consideration your parents':

 - Taxable income (wages or salaries, interest and dividends)